Ottawa man challenges extradition order

 In April last year, then-justice minister Rob Nicholson signed an extradition order surrendering Diab to France.

 The RCMP arrested Diab, a Canadian of Lebanese descent, in November 2008 in response to a request by France.
+He had worked as a contract instructor at two Ottawa universities before his world was turned upside-down.

-Diab's lawyers are arguing that Nicholson made several mistakes, including opting to surrender him even though France has not yet decided whether to put him on trial for the bombing.
+Further, Diab says Nicholson made several mistakes, including opting to surrender him even though France has not yet decided whether to put him on trial for the bombing.

 The federal government argues that Maranger correctly ruled he could not refuse to commit Diab simply because the evidence against him is weak.